GAGANsinghmsitece/Personal_Expense_Flutter/README.md

-# Meals
+# Personal Expense App

-A Meal App created using flutter.
+A Personal Expense App created using flutter.

 ## Preview
 Here are some screenshots of how this app will look like,